Third hour now up and running on the Rush Limbaugh program.

 And that's the regulatory aspect of insurance.

-And the the beautiful thing about the insurance market, whatever kind of insurance you have, is it regulates behavior without the government being involved.
+And the beautiful thing about the insurance market, whatever kind of insurance you have, is it regulates behavior without the government being involved.

 Now, what we don't do in health insurance, however, is we don't allow insurance companies to price risk.

-And by that I mean you ever heard of guaranteed issue, Mary Ann?
+And by that, I mean, you ever heard of guaranteed issue, Mary Ann?

 No.

-So if you're sick and you've already got cancer, you've already got heart disease or what have you, uh the you want to go get insurance now, you waited until you were sick, well, you can't be declined.
+So if you're sick and you've already got cancer, you've already got heart disease or what have you, you want to go get insurance now, you waited until you were sick, well, you can't be declined.

 You're waiting until you're sick.

-I'm gonna wait till I get sick.
+I'm going to wait till I get sick.

 And that's part of the plan.